Yanish01/Retail-Analytics/README.md

 •	To identify high and low sales products to optimize inventory and tailor marketing efforts.

+•	To analyse customer behavior for insights on repeat purchases and loyalty, informing customer retention strategies.

 •	To segment customers based on their purchasing behavior for targeted marketing campaigns.

 Create Customer segments: